BernalFA/PredFluor/README.md

 ## Usage

-Prediction of wavelength of emission and the corresponding quantum yield can be achieved using the provided script, for example:
+Prediction of emission wavelength and the corresponding quantum yield can be achieved using the provided python script, for example:

 ```bash
 python predfluor/prediction_script.py DATA/Only_wl_data_ML.csv -smi_col "Chromophore" -o test_prediction
 ```

-Use `python prediction_script.py -h` to see more information about usage of this script.
+Use `python prediction_script.py -h` to see more information on how to use this script.

 &nbsp;